 In the example above, ERA-Interim is used as reference dataset for the bias calculation.
-For this preprocessor, all input datasets need to have identical dimensional coordinates.
-This can for example be ensured with the preprocessors esmvalcore.preprocessor.regrid() and/or esmvalcore.preprocessor.regrid\time().
+The reference dataset needs to be broadcastable to all other datasets.
+This supports iris' rich broadcasting abilities.
+To ensure this, the preprocessors esmvalcore.preprocessor.regrid() and/or esmvalcore.preprocessor.regrid_time() might be helpful.

-The bias preprocessor supports 4 optional arguments:
+The bias preprocessor supports 4 optional arguments in the recipe:

-- bias\type (str, default: 'absolute'): Bias type that is calculated.
-Can be 'absolute' (i.e., calculate bias for dataset X and reference R as X-R) or relative (i.e, calculate bias as $\frac{X-R}{R}$ ). - denominator\mask\threshold (float, default: 1e-3): Threshold to mask values close to zero in the denominator (i.e., the reference dataset) during the calculation of relative biases.
+- bias_type (str, default: 'absolute'): Bias type that is calculated.
+Can be 'absolute' (i.e., calculate bias for dataset X and reference R as X-R) or relative (i.e., calculate bias as $\frac{X-R}{R}$). - denominator_mask_threshold (float, default: 1e-3): Threshold to mask values close to zero in the denominator (i.e., the reference dataset) during the calculation of relative biases.
 All values in the reference dataset with absolute value less than the given threshold are masked out.
-This setting is ignored when bias\type is set to 'absolute'.
-Please note that for some variables with very small absolute values (e.g., carbon cycle fluxes, which are usually $< 10^{-6}$ kg m $^{-2}$ s $^{-1}$ ) it is absolutely essential to change the default value in order to get reasonable results. - keep\reference\dataset (bool, default: False): If True, keep the reference dataset in the output.
-If False, drop the reference dataset. - exclude (list of str): Exclude specific datasets from this preprocessor.
-Note that this option is only available in the recipe, not when using esmvalcore.preprocessor.bias() directly (e.g., in another python script).
-If the reference dataset has been excluded, an error is raised.
+This setting is ignored when bias_type is set to 'absolute'.
+Please note that for some variables with very small absolute values (e.g., carbon cycle fluxes, which are usually $< 10^{-6}$ kg m $^{-2}$ s $^{-1}$) it is absolutely essential to change the default value in order to get reasonable results. - keep_reference_dataset (bool, default: False): If True, keep the reference dataset in the output.
+If False, drop the reference dataset.